The Baseball Bat Reviews Blog

 The Easton S2 is a two-piece hybrid bat with a flex handle made from Easton’s IMX Composite material and THT100 alloy barrel.
 As with all the S/XL models, the S2 has a lower swing weight (MOI) than the XL2.
 Not my top choice in the high cost hybrid bat category, but a good choice.
 The Adult -3 model retails for $299.99

 A two-piece bat made of 100% composite material with a stiff handle.
 The first BBCOR approved 100% composite bat.
-It’s made with Easton’s IMX composite and is slightly end loaded (MOI rating of 80).
-This bat is very similar to the Easton Speeds, but made to BBCOR specifications.
+It’s made with their IMX composite and is slightly end loaded (MOI rating of 80).
+This bat is very similar to the Easton Speeds, but made to the new specifications.
 It is an extremely popular bat for experienced players at every level.
 It is my choice in the low cost 100% composite bat category.
 The Adult -3 retails for $199.99 which is extremely low.
-It’s low because Easton is now focusing on their Power Brigade bats.
+It’s low because Easton is now focusing on their new models.

-Check out my bat recommendations by category and cost here: 2012 Baseball Bat Recommendations.
+Check out my bat recommendations by category and cost here.
+And view the difference between one and two-piece bats.

-Here’s an Easton video talking about their Power Brigade bats:
+Here’s a video talking about their new models:

 My son purchased a Easton Power Brigade BBCOR bat costing $400.00 and it broke during his thrid game —- what a waste.